nemequ/portable-snippets/unaligned/README.md

 # Unaligned Loads and Stores

-**WARNING**: This header is work-in-progress, and not yet ready for widespread adoption.
+**WARNING**: This module is work-in-progress, and not yet ready for widespread adoption.
 Testing, however, would be greatly appreciated.

 This header provides fast load/store operations.